ostlerc/voter/README.md

     cat sample.csv | egen -cond -o csv | column -s, -tn

 This example generates an election from a csv file then forces that election to have a condorcet winner.
-Then output is in csv form and pretty printed to the screen.
+Output is in csv form and pretty printed to the screen.